Celarity Blog • Updated Oct 28, 2022

-Their answers can be telling about what kinds of things are truly important to them.
-Then, you can assess whether or not you can fulfill those candidate’s needs or desires in your offer.
+Their answers can tell what kinds of things are truly important to them.
+Then, you can assess whether or not you can fulfill those candidates’ needs or desires in your offer.

 4. Sell the Allure

 Why should candidates care about your opportunity?
-What differentiates you from other companies and what can you offer that other firms that can’t?
-Differentiating factors can be the benefits packages, flexible hours, money for training, an amazing culture, etc.
+What differentiates you from other companies, and what can you offer that other firms can’t?
+Differentiating factors can include benefits packages, flexible hours, money for training, an amazing culture, etc.

 5. Let Them Meet the Team

 If you’re ready to close a candidate, consider bringing your team in to meet the potential new hire.
 Not only will your team be able to weigh in on the candidate, but your candidate will also get a preview of your team dynamic.
-It may even sway their decision on working for you instead of a competitor.
+It may even sway their decision to work for you instead of a competitor.

 6. Make Them Feel Wanted